Introduction.

 - Count – returns the Count of Total Items within the Collection Object

-- Item – Takes item sequence number as a parameter and returns a specific Item from the Collection.
+- Item – Takes the item sequence number as a parameter and returns a specific Item from the Collection.

 Now, it is time to learn the usage of Collection Object, instead of Arrays, to create and add several room details into the Collection Object.
-The items can be retrieved, when needed, and print the details in Debug Window.
+The items can be retrieved, when needed, and print the details in the Debug Window.

-Adding Class Object to Collection.
+Adding Class Object to the Collection.

 - Open your database and display the VBA Window (ALT+F11).